josephrodini/Pewlett-Hackard-Analysis/README.md

 ## Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Considering the retirement eligibility age range was three years while the mentorship eligibility age range was just one year, it makes sense that there are more than enough mentors for the program.
-What would be helpful is a table of current employees for multiple cohorts (other years or combination of years) to see if the mentorship program can be expanded further.
+Considering the retirement eligibility age range was three years while the mentorship eligibility age range was just one year, it makes sense that there are more than enough mentors (72,458) for the program's eligible candidates (1549).
+What would be helpful is a table of current employees for multiple cohorts (other birth years or combinations of years) to see if the mentorship program can be expanded further.

 ## Limitations